Brownster/workbook-exporter-docker/README.md

 This command starts the workbook-exporter container and makes it accessible via http://localhost:5000.
 Usage

-    Open your browser and navigate to http://localhost:5000.
+    Open your browser and navigate to http://localhost:8000.
     Upload a CSV or Excel file and, optionally, a YAML configuration file that will be updated.
     Choose the desired exporters from the list provided.
     Click the "Process" button to start the processing of the uploaded files.
     Monitor the processing progress through the terminal window integrated into the web interface.
-    Downloading the processed output is automatic.
+    Downloading of the processed output yaml is automatic.
     Once processing is complete, click the "Finish and Clean" button.
 This will clean up any temporary files.

 Customizing Exporters